yeouue/yeouue.github.io/_pages/about.md

 **About**

 Welcome!
-I am a PhD student of [Florida Institute for Cybersecurity Research](https://fics.institute.ufl.edu/) at [University of Florida](https://www.ufl.edu/).
-My current research interest focuses on human-centered computing and social engineering, which studies human factors in computer security issues like phishing, disinformation, and malware.
-It involves multiple disciplines, including but not limited to computer science, social engineering, psychology, and law.
+I am a PhD student in [Florida Institute for Cybersecurity Research](https://fics.institute.ufl.edu/) at [University of Florida](https://www.ufl.edu/).
+My current research interest focuses on human-centered computing and social engineering for a better understanding of human factors in computer security issues, such as phishing, disinformation, and malware.
+It involves multiple disciplines, such as computer science, communications, psychology, and law, but focuses more on technologies to resolve issues.
 I enjoy stepping out of my comfort zone to explore the unknown.

 I am seeking internships as a researcher or software engineer for Summer 2024.
-If you have any opportunities available, welcome to contact me!
+If you know of any opportunities, you are more than welcome to contact me!

 <br>